PraxTube/chess-ai/docs/milestones/3-advanced-AI/README.md

 - unit tests are also vital, especially when restructuring (breaking changes)
 - when restructuring, keep atomic commits ALWAYS, don't restructure multiple things at once
 - performing tests under same-ish conditions
+- before commiting for something huge, try to gauge if it will be worth it (evaluation and C scripts as well as numpy refactors)

 ## Future Improvements

-We found that we cannot improve the engine much further then what we have right now.
+I found that I cannot improve the engine much further then what I have right now.
 While it would be possible to restructure the whole backend to use something like `0x88` or bitboards, that would require an extreme amount time and effort.
-Also, it's doubtful that the those changes would have a huge effect in the end (given that we are using Python).
+Also, it's doubtful that the those changes would have a huge effect in the end, given that the main bottleneck will always be python.

+Much more interesting would be the refactoring of the evaluation function.
+If the evaluation function would be written entirely in C, then there would be no overhead when the evaluation function communicates with the transposition table.
+This alone would increase performance by around 10%.
+Additionally, the performance boost from switching to pure C would probably give at least another 10% - 20% boost.

+Apart from that, there is not much that can be really improved for the performance.
+That is simply because the legal move generation is just so insanely slow.
+For mid game boards it can take a whole millisecond and the only way to increase the performance there would be to completely restructure the backend in C.
+That is obviously not going to happen.
+So instead I would focus my attention on making the
+AI stronger by implementing better and more AI techniques.

 ## Final remarks